Updated 20.2.25 to reflect the changes for the 2025 season.

 Testing is banned in the rules during the winter and summer breaks these are referred to as the testing ban periods.

-No testing is permitted by contracted riders between 1 December and 31 January (Winter Test Ban) and between 8 July 2024 and 30 July 2024 (Summer Break), in both cases dates being inclusive (note that the exact dates of the Summer Break may be updated in line with calendar changes).
+The regulations state that no testing is permitted by contracted riders between 1 December and 31 January (Winter Test Ban) and between 20 July 2025 and 17 August 2025 (Summer Break), in both cases dates being inclusive (note that the exact dates of the Summer Break may be updated in line with calendar changes).

 There are some other regulations around when testing can be done by teams in Ranking D.